First Steps For Getting Diagnosed

 - Persistent coughing or wheezing

 - Buildup of excess fluid in body tissues (edema)

 - Impaired thinking

 - Increased heart rate

-Your doctor will order tests and procedures to help determine the nature of the problem with the heart's larger lower chambers, the ventricles.
+After an examination, your doctor may decide that tests and procedures should be ordered to help determine the nature of the possible problem with the heart's larger lower chambers, the ventricles, which may be responsible for symptoms such as the ones listed above.
 These chambers may have lost some of their power to pump blood to the body or relax and fill with blood.

-This content was last reviewed on 08/20/2012.
+This content was last reviewed April 2015.